sahib/brig/docs/roadmap.rst

 Roadmap
 =======

-This document is currently more a collection of notes to me, i.e. what features to implement and when.
-It could however be useful or interesting for others to see what's on my todo list (and thus, what the current state is).
-This does not include bug fixes or minor features, only the big picture ideas.
+This document lists the improvements that can be done to ``brig`` and (if possible) when.
+All features below are not guaranteed to be implemented and, can be seen more as possible improvements that might change during implementation.
+Also it should be noted that each future is only an idea and not a fleshed ou implementation plan.

+Bug fixes and minor changes in handling are not included since this document is only for »big picture« ideas.
+Also excluded are stability/performance improvements, documentation and testing work, since this is part of the »normal« development.

 First Release
 -------------

-The first real relaese (i.e. show it to people) is planned for end of April 2018.
+The first real release (0.1.0, »Protoype«) is planned for end of April 2018.
-Until then, the software should provide the following:
+Until then, the software should provide the following features:

 - Stable cli interface.
 - Git-like version control